 The legal community.
 Place a notice in a local legal newspaper or county bar association publication, asking any lawyer who has the will to turn it over to you.

 You'll probably recognize the will when you find it: a plain-looking document, typed or printed from a computer, labeled "Last Will and Testament" or just "Will of _______."
-It may be stapled to a stiff piece of colored paper, or in an envelope labeled "Will."
+It could be stapled to a stiff piece of colored paper or in an envelope labeled "Will."

-Also keep an eye out for:
+Also, keep an eye out for:

 Lists of property items.
 In about half the states, a will can refer to an outside document to dispose of items of tangible personal property—that is, anything tangible except real estate.
-So if you find any document that lists items and who should inherit them, hang on to it.
+So, if you find any document that lists items and who should inherit them, hang on to it.

-You may be able to prove the existence of a lost will—and perhaps even its terms—to the satisfaction of a probate court by:
+You might be able to prove the existence of a lost will—and perhaps even its terms—to the satisfaction of a probate court by:

 You should get a lawyer's advice before you go down this path.

 If you have good reason to think that someone has possession of the will but intends to hide it, you can sue to force the person to file the will.
 A lawyer should be able to help you assess your likelihood of success.

 If there's no will or your best efforts don't uncover a will, you should still be able to settle the estate.
 Other documents—for example, pay-on-death beneficiary designations (like bank accounts with named beneficiaries or TOD vehicle titles) or joint ownership deeds—will give you at least some of the instructions you need, and state law will supply the rest by telling you exactly who inherits the property when there's no will.